taobataoma/meanTorrent/README.md

    and input the movie ID origin [TMDB](https://www.themoviedb.org), the movie detaill info will be autoload.
 3. One torrent can boundle many attrs tag, It's the key to search filtering.
 4. Torrent comment with full [markdown](https://guides.github.com/features/mastering-markdown/) style support.
-5. Oper/Admin can manager users(edit/delete etc).
+5. Oper/Admin can manager users(edit/delete etc), forbidden user(banned).
 6. OPer/Admin can manager torrents, can reviewed new torrents, set torrent sale type, set torrent recommend level, and delete torrent.
 7. Global sale set support, It provides convenience for site preferential sales setting.
 8. Client Black List support, user can not use the client list inside clientBlackList connect to the tracker server.